-jamovi is more than a stats program, it’s a community of stats experts and developers writing specialized modules.
+jamovi is more than a stats program, it’s a community of stats developers writing specialized modules.
 Inside jamovi you have access to these modules from the jamovi library; a public space or ‘app store’ where you can download modules important to your work.

 Below are a list of modules available from the jamovi library.
 You can download them from here and sideload them into jamovi, but its easier if you access the jamovi library from inside jamovi itself.
 You can access the jamovi library inside jamovi through the Modules menu.

 Note that the modules available for download below, for macOS and windows, will only work in the 2.3 series of jamovi.